A Petition for the Emperor

 Dr. Sym Goes to Heaven

-Fighting over a soul in Montreal in 1807.
+Fighting over a body in Montreal in 1807.

 “Mother Céloron watched the eyelids slide back, the jaw fall slack, the tongue slump in the cracked mouth.
 She closed the lids but they slipped open half-way, over eyes that stared at nothing.
 She tried again, letting her fingers linger on the cheek she had shaved only yesterday…”